Offers a unique systematic account of the discipline of applied linguistics.

 An invitation to those entering the discipline to become intrigued by things lingual.

 The framework allows young scholars entering the field to gain an understanding of why and how the discipline is academically sustainable, a perspective that is likely to be useful beyond the shifts in linguistic paradigms that they will no doubt experience in their academic lifetimes.

 Language departments sometimes erroneously refer to themselves as ‘disciplines’.
 Yet even the most rudimentary scrutiny will reveal that they often harbour more than one academic field …

 Applied linguistics has, since its inception, been a discipline in

 crisis.
 It has always been torn between technocracy and revolution How can this stark choice be negotiated?

-The argument here: a foundational perspective serves to clarify the source of the dilemma.
+The argument here: a foundational perspective serves to identify the source of the dilemma.

 See associated slide pack: Straddling three disciplines: Foundational questions for a language department:

-My top ten articles on the foundations of applied linguistics
+My top articles on the foundations of applied linguistics

 Is die toegepaste linguistiek ‘n onderdeel van die linguistiek?
 Tydskrif vir Geesteswetenskappe 57(1): 137-153.
 DOI: 10.17159/2224-7912/2017/v57n1a11.